RemeJuan/remelehane/src/pages/posts/up-your-testing-game.md

       )
 ```

-While this specific widget I probably would not actually test, it's a another great exmple for using the `find.byWidgetPredicate` in a more complicated scenario.
+While this specific widget I probably would not actually test, it's another great example for using the `find.byWidgetPredicate` in a more complicated scenario.

 ```dart
     final requiredScoreFinder = find.byWidgetPredicate(